LatKrong/SigStrMap/README.md

 * Handling permissions properly.
 * A simple settings view.
 * Save instance state.
+* Save heat map to disk.
+* Listing saved heat map in the main view.
+* Ability to load an existing heat map from the main view.
+* Ability to add a new heat map through main view.

 ## What's next?

-* Save/load heat map to disk.
+* Ability to delete a heat map.